Gurupatil0003/DSA_Tutorial/QurtionBank/QuetionBankAnswer.md

-# What is a data structure?
+# 1.What is a data structure?
 Explain its importance

 - A data structure is a specialized format for organizing, managing, and storing data efficiently.
 It provides a way to structure data so that it can be accessed and modified effectively.
 Common data structures include arrays, linked lists, stacks, queues, trees, and graphs.